ENERGY STAR Score for Retail Stores and Supermarkets

 - Property Types.
-The ENERGY STAR score for retail stores applies to retail stores and wholesale clubs/supercenters.
+The ENERGY STAR score for retail stores and supermarkets applies to retail stores, supermarkets/grocery stores, and wholesale clubs/supercenters.
+The score applies to individual establishments and is not available for entire strip malls or enclosed malls.
 To receive an ENERGY STAR score, a retail store must be a single store that is at least 5,000 square feet and has an exterior entrance to the public.

 - Reference Data.
-The analysis for retail stores is based on data from the Department of Energy, Energy Information Administration’s 2003 Commercial Building Energy Consumption Survey (CBECS).
+The analysis for retail stores and supermarkets is based on data from the Department of Energy, Energy Information Administration’s 2012 Commercial Building Energy Consumption Survey (CBECS).

 - Adjustments for Weather and Business Activity.
 The analysis includes adjustments for: